 - Remove the saucepan from the heat and add the lime juice.
 Start with 1 tablespoon and taste.
 Add more salt and more lime juice, bit by bit, until it tastes right to you.
 Stir in the chopped cabbage and cilantro.

 - Serve over rice, topped with shredded coconut.

 - Should you use sweet or unsweet shredded coconut?
 Topping curry with sweetened or unsweetened coconut is simply a matter of taste.
 Personally, I like how sweetened coconut compliments the savory flavors in the curry.
 But, if you don't typically like to blend sweet and savory flavors, use unsweetened coconut.

 - Roasting cabbage takes about 5 minutes of hands-on time and results in tender, slightly caramelized cabbage with a deliciously concentrated flavor.
-But, you can also sautéed chopped cabbage for a few minutes, which is a much quicker option if you’re in a hurry.
-Simply chop 2 cups of cabbage into 2-inch pieces and heat about 1 tsp of oil in a sauté pan or wok over high heat until the oil is just beginning to smoke.
+But, you can also sautéed chopped cabbage for a few minutes, which is a much quicker option if you're in a hurry.
+Simply chop 2 cups of cabbage into 2-inch pieces and heat about 1 teaspoon of oil in a sauté pan or wok over high heat until the oil is just beginning to smoke.
 Add the cabbage to the hot oil and cook, stirring constantly, until parts of the cabbage are blistered and the cabbage is crisp-tender.

 - Vegan substitutions for anchovies: minced kalamata olives, soya sauce, or miso

 - Coconut Milk: I prefer to use full- fat coconut milk from a can, which will make the dish silkier than reduced fat.
 If you're wondering what the difference is between canned coconut milk and the kind found in cartons, see information above the recipe.